- 1. Doing Business in Vietnam without Money

 Not to mention, without a proper agreement or professional medium that drafts and regulates the nominee agreement, you will likely to lose your company in case of the nominee’s death or illegal activities.

-Therefore, rather than breaking the law, it is prudent for investors to take into careful consideration hiring a qualified consultant such as Cekindo to mediate the entire nominee process or to become your reliable and verified nominee.
+Therefore, rather than breaking the law, it is prudent for investors to take into careful consideration hiring a qualified consultant such as Cekindo to mediate the entire nominee process.

 Contact us for more information, and we will advise you on common business mistakes and how to do your business in Vietnam right.